 The administered activity in the HEPAR I and II studies was based on the MIRD monocompartment method.
 In this method, the activity calculation was based on the intended mean absorbed dose to the target liver mass.
 This method disregards the actual tumor load and the preferential uptake of the microspheres in the tumors, assuming a uniform microsphere distribution in the target volume.
-The result can be a wide range in actual absorbed tumor doses.
-However, treatment with Ho radioembolization is usually preceded by administration of a smaller amount of the same microspheres.
-This scout dose has been shown, relative to 99mTc-macroaggregated albumin, to enable a more accurate lung shunt fraction estimation (4), a safe and improved detection of extrahepatic depositions (20,21), and a more accurate pretreatment prediction of the intrahepatic distribution (5).
-These predictive properties may be used to improve patient selection and obtain a more personalized activity prescription by using the pretreatment biodistribution of the scout dose as input to a multicompartment model (e.g., the partition model) (22).
-The prescribed treatment activity can then be maximized such that the absorbed dose in the parenchymal tissue remains below a certain toxicity threshold while maximizing the tumor-absorbed dose (23).
-Subsequent assessment of predicted tumor-absorbed doses can guide patient selection by excluding patients for whom no tumor response is to be expected.
+This can lead to a wide range in actual absorbed tumor doses.
+However, the treatment with Ho-radioembolization is usually preceded by the administration of a smaller amount of the same microspheres.
+This scout dose has been shown, relative to 99mTc-MAA, to enable: i) a more accurate lung shunt fraction estimation (4), ii) a safe and improved detection of extrahepatic depositions (20,21), and iii) a more accurate pretreatment prediction of the intrahepatic distribution (5).
+These predictive properties may be used for an improved patient selection and a more personalized activity prescription.
+This can be achieved by using the pretreatment biodistribution of the scout dose as input to a multi-compartment model (e.g. the partition model) (22).
+The prescribed treatment activity can then be maximized such that the absorbed dose in the parenchymal tissue remains below a certain toxicity threshold, whilst maximizing the tumor absorbed dose (23).
+Subsequent assessment of predicted tumor absorbed doses can guide patient selection by excluding patients for whom no tumor response is to be expected.

 To that end, Ho absorbed dose thresholds for specific tumor types need to be established.
 Future studies will need to focus on a single tumor type, increasing statistical power and enabling the identification of this tumoricidal dose threshold.
 Similarly, a larger study cohort is needed to establish safe absorbed dose thresholds for the parenchyma.
-The absorbed dose-response relationship demonstrated in this study shows the feasibility of such an effort and is the first step toward more individualized treatment planning for Ho radioembolization.
+The absorbed dose-response relationship demonstrated in this study shows the feasibility of such an effort and is the first step towards a more individualized treatment planning for Ho-radioembolization.